arnbme/apcupsd/README.md

 <a name="issues"></a>
 ## 18. Known Issues
-* The SmartUPS device Refresh command is not available if EventGhost is not installed.
+* The SmartUPS device Refresh command does nothing when EventGhost is not installed.

 * The device's non-functional commands: Cancel, Pause, Set Time Remaining, Start, and Stop are inserted by the Hubitat system, and throw an error when clicked.
 * After a graceful shutdown, followed by Windows and Hub reboot, the SmartUPS statistics to not update when displayed on a dashboard.
 Solution: Click the checkmark on the dashboard screen